mert-o/FlappyBird/README.md

 - Adding new words for balloons:
     -- Simply go to the words.txt and add new word by "[b]word" if you want the word to appear on blue balloons or "[r]word" if you want the word to appear on red balloons.
     -- Remember to add words line by line.
+- Adding new avatars:
+    -- Go to the sprites/avatars folder and add any image you want that is either ".jpg" or ".png".
 - Landmarks: Demonstrates which landmarks on a face the mediapipe library is using by drawing on the player's face.

 ### Building Standalone Executable (Windows 10):